amiryehuda/amiryehuda/README.md

 <h3> 💻 &nbsp;About Me </h3>

-- 👨‍🎓  I'm a Computer Science student (3rd year)
+- 👨‍🎓  B.Sc.
+In Computer science

 - 💪  I'm a self-taught, continuously searching for greater challenges and have great team and leadership abilities